rohberg/volto-slate-glossary/README.md

 ### Show tooltips also in a teaser block

-Per default only text of slate blocks are equipped with tooltips.
+Per default only texts of slate blocks are equipped with tooltips.
 `TextWithGlossaryTooltips` can be used to enhance other texts with tooltip markup.

 Create a custom `TeaserView` in your project: